cnlohr/ws2812esp8266/README.md

 unzip -f esp_iot_sdk_v0.9.3_14_11_21_patch1.zip
 ```

+Note the "License" file in this folder, you can move it into esp_iot_sdk_v0.9.3 if you wish.

 #Step 5: Configure and build.
 Once you got all those four, check out a copy of ws2812esp8266.
 ```